-Abstract: S-101 ENCs must be produced in accordance with the rules defined in the S-101 Product Specification.
-The S-101 Product Specification contains all the information necessary to enable Hydrographic Offices to produce a consistent ENC; and manufacturers to use that data efficiently within navigation systems.
+Abstract: ENCs must be produced in accordance with the rules defined in the S-101 Product Specification.
+The S-101 Product Specification contains all the information necessary to enable Hydrographic Offices to produce a consistent ENC; and manufacturers to use that data within navigation systems.